 What is retrofitting?

-Retrofitting your home -- replacing old plumbing fixtures with water-saving ones -- is a simpleway to protect our drinking water supply.
-Unless your home was built in the last seventeen years, you probably have pre-conservation era plumbingthat guzzles water.
+Retrofitting -- replacing old plumbing fixtures with water-saving ones -- is a simple way to save water, energy and money.
+Unless your home was built after 1994, you probably have pre-conservation era water-guzzling plumbing..
 The National Energy Protection Act (NEPA) of 1994 mandated the use of water-saving plumbing fixtures.
-You may save even more by installing EPA WaterSense labeled fixtures that are 20 percent more water efficient than average products.
+EPA WaterSense-labeled fixtures are up to 20 percent more water efficient than standard installations.

-Bathroom and Kitchen Faucets: The average bathroom or kitchen faucet can flow at 3 gallons per minute.
-By installing faucet aerators in the bathroom and kitchen, you can cut water consumption by 50 percent.
-The Tampa Water Department can provide you with a bathroom faucet aerator that uses only 1.0 gallons per minute and a kitchen aerator that uses only 1.5 gallons per minute.
+Bathroom and Kitchen Faucets: The average household faucet can flow up to 3 gallons per minute.
+Installing free low-flow aerators from the Tampa Water Department can provide you with a bathroom faucet aerator that uses only 1.0 gallons per minute and a kitchen aerator that uses only 1.5 gallons per minute.